 OK, Baines was a decent outfielder for half his career, but because of injuries, he became a pure DH.

 Edgar Martinez was strictly a DH.
 He was a great hitter.
 Like Jeff Bagwell, he is one of 16 players with at least 5,000 plate appearances with an on-base percentage better than .400 and a slugging percentage over .500.
+Some of his numbers, especially in 1995, were those of a superstar.
+Yet he is mired at 32.9 percent and may not be able to have advocates inch him closer to the 75 percent necessary.

 Then look at the free-agent market.
 Manny Ramirez has no job in sight.
 Jim Thome is struggling with negotiations with the Twins.
 There is no regular job for Johnny Damon.
 Vladimir Guerrero is unemployed.
 So is Jason Giambi.
 And Russell Branyan.
 The Indians would eat a little of Travis Hafner's contract to move him.